kevinheavey/kevinheavey/README.md

 I made AnchorPy and I also work on solana-py.

-If you make money using stuff I made, feel free to send funds to this Solana address Fnhi3quR4j2gG3YJaNiUta6pyruVbTkrzdvSGhSF2ehd.
+If you make money using stuff I made, feel free to send funds to this Solana address: `Fnhi3quR4j2gG3YJaNiUta6pyruVbTkrzdvSGhSF2ehd`.

 This will make you my friend and also make me work more on these open source tools.

 If you lose money using stuff I made you can also send me funds.
 It's open to everyone.